 Entry Requirements

-You are required to have a PGDip or Masters degree in Music Therapy from one of the seven recognised UK training institutions plus registration as an arts therapist with HCPC with current access to practice.
+You must have achieved a PGDip or Master's degree in Music Therapy in the UK plus HCPC registration as an arts therapist with current access to practice.

 Introduction

-• Demonstrate a detailed understanding of a range of supervision approaches used when supervising creative therapy practitioners
+• demonstrate a detailed practical understanding of a range of creative supervision approaches.

-• Demonstrate detailed awareness and implementation of ethical standards and conduct when using supervisory approaches consistent with the ethical guidelines of the British Association of Music Therapists (BAMT) and the HCPC
+• demonstrate detailed awareness and implementation of ethical standards and conduct consistent with the ethical guidelines of the British Association of Music Therapists (BAMT), the HCPC and international equivalents.

 Learning and Teaching

-Independent learning includes hours engaged with essential reading, further reading, reflective writing and self-directed study, preparation for lectures and in-class activities, and assignment preparation and completion.
+Learning is largely through independent study, including hours engaged with essential reading, further reading, reflective writing, self-directed study, preparation for lectures and in-class activities, assignment preparation and managing a small supervision caseload.

 Study facilities